All Episodes

 The father wasn't necessary.

-And I've had numbers of uh female black callers because they destroyed our community, they destroyed our family.
+And I've had numbers of female black callers go, they destroyed our community.

-Now, here's here's uh this the the statistic here is that 56% of black children live in single parent families, according to statistics.
+Now, here's the statistic here: that 56% of black children live in single-parent families, according to statistics.

 For Chris Gardner, who was played by Will Smith in a movie The Pursuit of Happiness, fatherhood is the greatest job in the world.